tpwrules/emdash/README.md

 * Download the Build Tools for Visual Studio 2017 installer from <https://go.microsoft.com/fwlink/?linkid=840931>.
 * Once the main installer loads, check 'Visual C++ build tools' under the 'Workloads' tab and click Install
 * Wait quite a while.
 Once finished, try to run the script again.
 If it says `PC APP BUILT SUCCESSFULLY`, you've successfully built the simulator and you should be able to run it by running `pc_app.py`.

+## Installing the CAN libraries
+The LPC11C24 code has a bootloader and PC-based programming application so that the devices can be reprogrammed over CAN.
+The simulator can generate and receive CAN messages for test purposes.
+Both of these functionalities require the installation of CAN libraries for Python and the appropriate hardware drivers.

+#### Installing the Python libraries
+* Open up a command prompt.
+* Run the command `python3 -m pip install python-can` or `py -3 -m pip install python-can` (on Windows)

+#### Installing the Vector drivers
+The program uses Vector CAN interfaces.
+You can try to run the programming application to see if the correct drivers are already installed.
+If the Vector interface drivers are not installed, they are available [here](https://vector.com/vi_downloadcenter_en.html?type=Driver&formular_treffer_submit=1).
+Download the latest version of "Vector Driver Setup".

+* Open a command prompt
+* Change directories to balsdjfsldf
+* Run `the bootloader program`.
+If you see the error message `The Vector API has not been loaded`, the drivers must be installed.
+If you see a different error, continue to dkjfas;.
+* Run the Vector Driver Setup installer program.
+Select and install the interface types you wish to use.
+* Driver installation is now complete.

+#### Configuring the Vector drivers
+The Vector drivers require you to create an application configuration, which tells the application which hardware to use.

+* Open the Windows Control Panel and select the Vector Hardware option.
+* Select Application -> Add in the top bar to create a new application.
+* Name the application `emdash`, set 1 CAN channel and 0 for all other types, and click OK.
+* Select Application -> emdash in the left pane, then right-click on CAN 1 and select the interface you wish to use.
+You may have to plug in your interface first.
+* Close the window.
+Configuration is now complete.